S.O.S. Eisberg: Production

 Aviation film historian James H. Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984) noted, "... some outstanding, though brief aerial sequences are featured."

+Release

+The preview version of the film was 121 minutes long.
+S.O.S.
+Eisberg, the German version of the film with a runtime of 103 minutes, premiered in Berlin on 8 August 1933.
+S.O.S.
+Iceberg, the English version of the film with a runtime of 70 minutes, premiered in Berlin in September.
+A shorter version of S.O.S.
+Iceberg was released by Castle Films in 1951.

 Reception

-S.O.S.
-Eisberg premiered on 30 August 1933 in Berlin.
-The film was a box office disappointment for Universal.

 Variety in their contemporary review of S.O.S.
 Iceberg noted, "The result is an authentic and authoritative series of polar pictures which scarcely need the pressbook assurance that no miniatures were used to supplement the straight shots."
+The New York Daily News gave the film three and a half stars.